 - Commentary Ch.
 VI Paragraph 69

-On 2 November 2020, the Australian NCP accepted the complaint for further consideration via Good Offices.
+On 2 November 2020, the Australian NCP accepted the complaint for further consideration and offered its good offices to the parties.